sacielo/markdown-cv/index.md

 ### Online
 <div id="webaddress">
 <a href="cielo@lrz.de">cielo@lrz.de</a>
-| <a href="https://sacielo.github.io/markdown-cv/">My online CV</a>
+| <a href="https://sacielo.github.io/markdown-cv/"> This CV in online form </a>
 </div>

 ## Primary Skills
 ### Key abilities
 - Years-long expertise on _High-Performance Computing_ (HPC) with focus on Application Support
-- Deep knowlegde of etherogeneous HPC hardware through cross-architeture performance tuning of multiple code basis
+- Deep knowlegde of etherogeneous HPC hardware through cross-architeture performance tuning of multiple code basis and across several programming languages
 - Creation and maintenance of software stack for HPC systems
+- Cross-architecture GPU programming

 ### Soft skills
 - Team leading and project management
 - Scientific communication, teaching and public speaking
-- Opportunity identification for procurement of hardware and services
+- Involvement in multiple procurements of hardware and services
+- Reviewer of papers and proposal for HPC and Astrophysics
+- Community building including team mates, colleagues from other groups, user base and vendors

 ### Research interests
 - Functionality, performance and portability of scientific applications
-- Cross-architecture GPU programming
 - Award-winning scientific visualizations
-- Fundamental Physics, Extragalactic Astrophysics
+- Fundamental Physics, Extragalactic Astrophysics and Black Holes

+## Professional life and Education
+`2021-10-10 : Today`
+- AstroLab Team Leader

+`2021-10-10 : Today`
 - Part of _Computational X Support_ Team at [Leibniz-Rechenzentrum](https://www.lrz.de/)
-- AstroLab

-### Specializes in / Specialisiert auf

-Laws of motion, gravitation, minting coins, disliking [Robert Hooke](http://en.wikipedia.org/wiki/Robert_Hooke)

-### Forschung / Research

-Cooling, power series, optics, alchemy, planetary motions, apples.

-## Education
+- Member of AstroLab, application support for Astrophycs

 `2021-10-10 : Today`
+- Postoc
+`2021-10-10 : Today`
+- PhD
+`2021-10-10 : Today`
+- SSC
+`2021-10-10 : Today`
+- bachelor and master

 __The King's School, Grantham.__

 `June 1661 - now`